gongouveia/Whisper-Synthetic-ASR-Dataset-Generator/README.md

 ## Future Releases
 Adding metadata to each dataset entry, audio sample rate, length, or speaker gender and age.
 ReadMe update with UI screenshot and video

+### Exsting small bugs:

+🟡 In some OS dark theme template of pyqtdarktheme is not found.

 ## Installation  (Experimenta.
 Not yet complete; will do Pypi and conda install)
 First, I suggest you create and activate a new virtual environment using `conda` or `virtenv`.
 Then follow steps ⬇️